BenjaminTzudiker/CKD_Database/readme.md

 Check the common problems section if you run into a permission error.

 This could easily take days to execute, as there is lots of data that needs to be imported.

+#### Progress

+Unfortunately, there isn't an easy way to see how many lines have been imported like with MySQL's `show engine innodb status`.
+A quick way to get a rough estimate is to look in the actual data folder inside postgres to see how much is being stored - however, the files will most likely add up to more thn the csv file once the copy is complete.
+Some information on the current queries can be found by running `select * from pg_stat_activity;` in another postgres window.

 ### Common Problems